Giant's Despair Hillclimb

 Back to: Fort Worth, TX -- 1957

-These photographs are the property of Pete Van Law and are protected under United States and international copyright laws.
-All rights are reserved and the images and/or text may not be digitized, reproduced, stored, manipulated, and/or incorporated into other works without the written permission of the photographer, Pete Van Law.
+These photographs are the property of Earl Gandel and Pete Van Law and are protected under United States and international copyright laws.
+All rights are reserved and the images and/or text may not be digitized, reproduced, stored, manipulated, and/or incorporated into other works without the written permission of the photographers, Earl Gandel and Pete Vanlaw.